-All placements are provided with the aim of meeting the program, Australian professional accreditation and (where appropriate) Australian Regulatory Authority requirements.
-Students must therefore complete all required placements in order to graduate and be eligible for professional registration membership.
+All placements are provided with the aim of meeting the course, Australian professional accreditation and (where appropriate) Australian regulatory authority requirements.
+You must therefore complete all required placements in order to graduate and be eligible for professional registration membership.

 Work Integrated Learning (WIL) at the Faculty of Health Sciences is nationally and internationally recognised for its leadership in innovation, research and teaching in work integrated learning education.

 We are a unique team of interdisciplinary academics and professional staff who are responsible for high quality placements and simulated learning experiences.
 We work closely with the health sciences disciplines to ensure integration between coursework and placement learning outcomes.